Survival and WomanhoodNov 26, 2021

 The “fight” in me is real and alive.
 Always has been.

 It's very different now than in my past.
 Present day...it's palpable.
 Strong.
-Mostly at rest, not always on the surface anymore, but available when appropriate.
+Mostly at rest, not always on the surface anymore, but available if needed.

 Alive and well!